Real $K$-Theory for $C^*$-Algebras: Just the Facts: -theory for Real -Algebras: Definitions and Basic Properties

-but in general the map will not be onto.
+but in general the map will not be injective or surjective.
 Let us denote by $P$ the image of the projection.
-Then $P$ is a finitely-generated $A$-module.
+Then $P$ is a finitely generated $A$-module.
 The orthogonal complement of $p$ (call it $q$) has image that is orthogonal to $P$ and $P \oplus Q \cong A^k$.
-This is exactly what is required to say that $P$ is a {\it{finitely-generated projective $A$-module. }} Again, the process may be reversed.
+This is exactly what is required to say that $P$ is a {\emph{finitely generated projective $A$-module. }} Again, the process may be reversed.

-The upshot is that projections in finite-dimensional matrix algebras over $A$ are exactly the same as finitely-generated projective $A$-modules.
+The upshot is that projections in finite-dimensional matrix algebras over $A$ are exactly the same as finitely generated projective $A$-modules.
+When developing $K$-theory in terms of projective modules, we regard two abstractly isomorphic finitely generated projective $A$-modules as equivalent.
+When developing $K$-theory in terms of projections (elements in $A$ or in $M_n(A)$) we also need to consider certain equivalence classes.

+\begin{Def} Suppose that $A$ is a unital real $C^*$-algebra.
+Then we define three equivalence relations on the set of projections of $A$ as follows.
+Let $p$ and $q$ be projections in $A$. \begin{enumerate} \item $p$ and $q$ are {\emph{unitarily equivalent}}, written $p \equiv_u q$, if there exists a unitary\footnote{A unitary is an element which satisfies $uu^* = u^*u = 1$.} $u \in A$ such that $q = upu^*$. \item $p$ and $q$ are {\emph{Murray-von Neumann equivalent}}, written $p \equiv_{m} q$, if there exists a partial isometry\footnote{A partial isometry is an element $a$ for which $a ^*a$ is a projection.} $a \in A$ such that $p = a a^*$ and $a^* a = q$. \item $p$ and $q$ are {\emph{homotopic}}, written $p \equiv_h q$, if there exists a continuous path $p_t$ of projections in $A$ such that $p_0 = p$ and $p_1 = q$. \end{enumerate} \end{Def}